 Birthright understands the importance of community and the diversity of whānau in our communities.

-We provide our services within the community and work closely with other community service providers to ensure, if you who need support, you can access appropriate services locally.
+We provide our services within the community and work closely with other community service providers to ensure, if you need support, you can access appropriate services locally.

-We understand the ups and downs for single parent families so offer ways for you to connect with other families in your community.
+We understand the ups and downs for single-parent families so offer ways for you to connect with other families in your community.
 These provide a good opportunity to meet other people who are going through similar experiences to you.